Deviled Eggs have always been a pretty staple party appetizer for me. People can knock them all they want, but they are

 If you want your deviled eggs to be as pretty as they taste, you will want to make sure they get boiled correctly to where the shells side off easily without the egg being stuck to it.

 This might sound weird, but the fresher the egg, the worse when hard-boiling.
-Most store-brought eggs are okay (about two weeks old).
+Most store-bought eggs are okay (about two weeks old).
 If you happen to be using fresh farm eggs, you might not want to use them.